Prakhar16Leo/Superstore-Sales-Delivery-Analysis-with-SQL-Data-Modeling/README.md

 # Superstore-Sales-Delivery-Analysis-(SQL)

 This project focuses on analyzing retail sales and delivery performance using SQL.
-The objective was to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and transform a raw dataset into a relational database structure to simulate real-world data systems.
+The objective was to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and transform a raw dataset into a relational database structure to show real-world data systems.
-Business Problem

-Retail businesses need to understand:
+---

+##Business Problem needs to be understood:

-Which factors affect delivery performance where operational delays occur
+-Which factors affect delivery performance
+-where operational delays occur
-Which products and regions drive revenue
+-Which products and regions drive revenue
-How data can be structured for scalable analysis
+-How data can be structured for scalable analysis

-This project aims to answer these questions using data analysis and database modeling.
+###This project aims to answer these questions using data analysis and database modeling.

+---

----Dataset Overview
+#Dataset Overview

-The dataset contains retail transaction data, including:
+##The dataset contains retail transaction data, including:

-order details (order date, ship date, ship mode) customer information (segment, region, location) product hierarchy (category, sub-category, product) sales values
+-order details (order date, ship date, ship mode) -customer information (segment, region, location) -product hierarchy (category, sub-category, product) -sales values

-🛠 Tools Used
+# Tools Used
-SQL (MySQL)
+1. SQL (MySQL)
-Data Cleaning
+2. Data Cleaning
-Data Analysis
+3. Data Analysis
-Relational Data Modeling
+4. Relational Data Modeling
-Data Preparation
+5. Data Preparation

-The raw dataset contained inconsistencies and required cleaning.
+---

+# Data Cleaning
+---
----Key steps:
+## Key steps:
+---

-converted date fields using STR_TO_DATE removed blank and invalid records standardized text fields using TRIM converted sales into a numeric format validated shipping logic (ship_date ≥ order_date)
+-converted date fields using STR_TO_DATE
+-removed blank and invalid records
+-standardized text fields using TRIM
+-converted sales into a numeric format
+-validated shipping logic (ship_date ≥ order_date)

 A clean dataset was created (superstore_clean) for analysis.